MicrosoftDocs/Contribute/Contribute/content/dotnet/dotnet-pr-review.md

 The changes in small PRs are reviewed for accuracy and checked using the build on the review site.
 Because they are small, these PRs do not trigger a review of the entire article.

-Reviewers may notice other small changes that would improve an article.
-If those changes are also small, reviewers may suggest them as review comments.
+Reviewers might notice other small changes that would improve an article.
+If those changes are also small, reviewers might suggest them as review comments.
 If the suggested changes would trigger a larger review, reviewers will ask to open an issue and address those later.

 ### Larger changes